 Change Out Your Filters

 Every centralized home air conditioning system has a filter that works to trap dust and other unwanted particles from the air that you breathe.
 Over time, these filters will start to get clogged with these unwanted particles and will need to be changed out.
 If left unchanged, your air conditioner will have to work harder to push the cooled air through the clogged filter.
 Your owner’s manual should be able to tell you which type of filter your system needs and how it’s installed.
-If you have any problems installing the filter, it’s advisable to contact a professional for help.
+If you have any problems installing the filter, it’s advisable to contact a professional AC company for help.

 Clean Your Condensation Drain